Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_6.md

 \

 As expected for any transistor, the controlled current holds steady at a regulated value over a wide range of power supply voltages.
 In this case, that regulated point is 10 µA (1.000E-05).
-Now let\'s see what happens when we apply a negative voltage to the gate (with reference to the source) and sweep the power supply over the same range of 0 to 50 volts:
+Now let's see what happens when we apply a negative voltage to the gate (with reference to the source) and sweep the power supply over the same range of 0 to 50 volts:

 ![](media/03186.png){ #fig:03186 width=75% }